First-Year Student Advising

 Click Parent Instructions for Banner Proxy for detailed parent instructions (PDF).

 Students: Click Banner Proxy Access-Student Instructions for instructions on how to set up Proxy Access for your parents (PDF).

 - Advanced Credit by Testing (PDF)

 - Passing the Four Core Competencies (PDF)

-First-Year Student Registration Packet
+First-Year Student Registration Packet for 2019

 - Registration Letter (PDF)